https://matpitka.blogspot.com/2024/11/blackholes-that-grow-quite-too-fast.html

 Blackhole that grew quite too fast

 Objects thought to be black holes often differ in many respects from the black holes of general relativity.
 In particular, the giant BHs of the very early universe and BHs associated with quasars and the cores of galaxies do so.
 Star-born BHs could be ordinary blackholes but the giant BHs might be something different.
-Also the dwarf backhole found by JWT might different.
+Also the dwarf backhole found by JWST might be different.
 The basic mystery is why the giant BHs can be so large in the very early Universe if they are formed in the expected way.
 Do the BHs always grow by gobbling up matter from the environment?
+Recently I learned of two astrophysical anomalies.
+The first anomaly was blackhole which grew 40 times too fast.

-1. In TGD, BHs are not singularities containing their mass at a single point but would correspond to portions of long cosmic strings (extremely thin string-like 3-surfaces), which have formed a tangle and thickened so that they fill the entire volume.
+1. In TGD, BHs are not singularities containing their mass at a single point but correspond to portions of long cosmic strings (extremely thin string-like 3-surfaces), which have formed a tangle and thickened so that they fill the entire volume.
+The formation of this tangle could involve collision of two long cosmic strings.
+This could be the case for the spiral galaxies.
 BH property would mean that they are maximally dense.

-2. The thickening of the cosmic string liberates the energy of the cosmic string and BHs would transform in an explosive way into ordinary matter, which is feeded into the environment.
+2. The thickening of the cosmic string liberates part of the energy of the cosmic string and BHs would transform in an explosive way into ordinary matter, which is feeded into the environment.
 The accretion disk would not be associated with the inflowing matter, but would be formed by the outflowing matter as it slows down in the gravitational field and forms a kind of traffic jam.
-Radiation would escape.
-The situation would be very similar to the standard picture where the outgoing radiation would be produced by the infalling matter.
-At the QFT limit of TGD replacing many-sheeted space-time with a region of Minkowski space made slightly curved, the metric in the exterior region would be in a good approximation Schwartschild metric.
+Radiation could however escape, especially if behaves like dark matter in the TGD sense meaning that it has non-standard value Planck constant heff, the hierarchy of which is predicted by the number theoretic view of TGD and plays a key role in the understanding of living matter.
+The situation would be in many respects similar to the standard picture where the outgoing radiation would be produced by the infalling matter.
+At the QFT limit of TGD, replacing many-sheeted space-time with a region of Minkowski space made slightly curved, the metric in the exterior region would be in a good approximation Schwartschild metric.

 3. This kind of object would be more like a white hole-like object (WH).
-Zero-energy ontology indeed predicts Objects resembling ordinary blackholes as the time reversals of WHs.
+Zero-energy ontology indeed predicts objects resembling ordinary blackholes as the time reversals of WHs.
 Matter would really fall into them.
-One can make quite precise predictions about the mass spectrum of these objects (see for instance this).
+One can make quite precise predictions about the mass spectrum of these objects (see this.

-This vision leads to a model for the formation of galaxies and generation of ordinary matter from the dark energy assignable to the cosmic strings, which would dominate in the very early Universe (see for instance this).
+This vision leads to a model for the formation of galaxies and generation of ordinary matter from the dark energy assignable to the cosmic strings, which would dominate in the very early Universe (see this and this).

-3. An unexpected connection is that galactic dark matter would be dark energy of a cosmic string transversal to the galactic plane and containing galaxies along it: this has been known for decades!
-There would be no dark matter halo and no exotic dark matter particles.
-This predicts without further assumptions the flat velocity spectrum of the distant stars rotating galaxies associated with very long cosmic strings and also solves the many problems of the halo models and MOND.
+3. The galactic dark matter would be dark energy of a cosmic string transversal to the galactic plane and containing galaxies along it: this has been known for decades!
+There would be no dark matter halo nor exotic dark matter particles.
+This predicts without further assumptions the flat velocity spectrum of the distant stars rotating around galaxies associated with very long cosmic strings and also solves the many problems of the halo models and MOND (see this).
+The gravitational force transforms from 1/r2 force created by the visible galactic matter to 1/ρ force created by the cosmic string at a critical radius.
+Under additional assumption this corresponds to a critical acceleration as in MOND (see this).

 4. TGD also predicts dark matter-like macroscopically quantum coherent phases of ordinary matter for which the effective Planck constant heff is large.
-The generation of these phases at magnetic bodies, for example in biology, solves the problem of missing baryonic matter: that is why baryonic (and also leptonic) matter disappears during the cosmic evolution.
+In particular, the gravitational resp. electric Planck constants associated with long range classical gravitational resp. electric fields can be very large.
+The generation of these phases at gravitational magnetic bodies, for example in biology, solves the problem of missing baryonic matter, that is why baryonic (and also leptonic) matter gradually disappears during the cosmic evolution.
+There is evidence for this process also in particle physics (see this).

-See the article About the recent TGD based view concerning cosmology and astrophysics or the chapter with the same title.
+See the article The blackhole that grew too fast and why Vega has no planets? or the chapter About the recent TGD based view concerning cosmology and astrophysics.

 For a summary of earlier postings see Latest progress in TGD.